DANIEL ARTHUR LAPRES

 The achievements of the EU negotiators

 Since the purpose of the negotiations was clearly understood to be the achievement of advantages for home country enterprises, it is useful to inquire to what extent the EU negotiators satisfied European economic interest groups' desiderata.
 In fact, significant duty concessions over and above the commitments given to the US were obtained on some 150 specific industrial products and agricultural products.
 For instance, the duty rate reduction obtained by the US on wine imports from the current 65% to 20% was considerably improved by the EU negotiators (the duty rate would become 14% upon accession).
-Spokesmen for the European insurance industry have been especially vociferous in their manifestation of satisfaction with the results of their negotiations, including 7 licenses to be granted immediately.
-And given the very specific niches covered by the EU-China agreement (for instance, dredging, NPK fertilizers, insurance company licenses in Foshan, advance access for banks to the local currency market in Zhuhai), one may suppose that the most proactive of the interest groups have been placated.
+Spokesmen for the European insurance industry have been especially vociferous in their manifestation of satisfaction with the results of their negotiations, and European banks will also note with satisfaction the concessions obtained with immediate effect in favor of at least some seven among their number.
+And given the very specific niches covered by the EU-China agreement (for instance, dredging, NPK fertilizers, insurance company licenses in Foshan), one may suppose that the most proactive of the interest groups have been placated.
 Even in the field of telecommunications where the EU negotiators brought back less than a full bill of claims, industry reactions have been positive.

 What was not achieved